ALL IN ONE CRAFTS ART STUDIO | SOWN & GROWN ART ENRICHMENT PROGRAM

 🎨 Art Station Exploration

 The heart of the workshop.
-Children move freely between art stations set up indoors and outdoors on our homestead.
-Each station ties to the month's theme, weekly nature theme, and the season's art focus.
+Children move freely between art stations set up indoors and sometimes outdoors when too messy.
+Each station ties to the season, the month's theme, the weekly nature theme, and the main art medium focus.

 ✨ Sharing & Clean-Up